Read, Rehome, Recycle: sell old books online for easy money

 Why sell old books online?

 Selling your old, preloved books online is a really quick and simple way to make a bit of money.
-In a cost of living crisis, every penny counts, and if you have books lying around gathering dust, why not turn them into cash?
+With the current cost of living, every penny counts, and if you have books lying around gathering dust, why not turn them into cash?

-Not only is having a clear-out of your bookshelf a fantastic way to make space and earn a bit of money, but it also helps you put the planet first.
+Having a clear-out of your bookshelf a fantastic way to make space and it also helps you put the planet first.
 When we buy, sell and donate our old books, this saves someone somewhere down the line from having to buy a brand-new copy.

 This reduces the amount of paper and other resources used, making the second-hand book market a more eco-friendly alternative to buying new books.
 After all, why make two copies when two people can pass one copy between them?